There’s just something about Edinburgh.

 Where to stay?

 As a backpacker and hostel-lover, I highly recommend Edinburgh for a hostel stay!
-When I was planning my trip this time around, I shortlisted my options to at least five amazing looking hostels.
+When I last planned a trip to Edinburgh before we moved here, I shortlisted my options to at least five amazing looking hostels.
 My top picks are:

 High Street Hostel – this won my shortlist the first time around, and it’s set in a nice building right off the Royal Mile.
 It used to be owned by someone who came to a sticky end when he was involved with the murder of Mary Queen Of Scots’ husband!!
 Well, it’s always nice to stay somewhere with a bit of history.

 Kick Ass Hostel – this is a newer hostel in the old town and has an awesome bar, a good cafe and a modern feel!
 If you want a more upbeat stay, this is a great place to meet people and have fun.
-It has consistent rave reviews so it’s definitely worth a check out (or check IN!).
+It has consistent rave reviews so it’s definitely worth a check out (or check IN!) but do bear in mind it’s definitely more of a party hostel than most of the others.

 Belford Hostel – not as central as a lot of hostels (i.e. not in the old town) but a short walk from Princes Street.
 I stayed here about 10 years ago so my recommendation is slightly out of date – but it’s inside a church!
 How cool is that?